-Tensions flared up when Hafez Caid Essebsi, executive director of Nidaa Tunis and son of President Beji Caid Essebsi, called for the dismissal of Prime Minister Youssef Chahed, also of Nidaa Tunis, saying he has failed to reverse years of economic downturn.
+Tensions flared up when Hafez Caid Essebsi, executive director of Nidaa Tounes and son of President Beji Caid Essebsi, called for the dismissal of Prime Minister Youssef Chahed, also of Nidaa Tounes, saying he has failed to reverse years of economic downturn.

 Apart from Hafez, Chahed came under fire from the powerful Tunisian General Labor Union (UGTT), which opposes economic reform measures Chahed has pushed such as privatization, tax hikes and public sector wage freezes.

-However, Chahed received surprise backing from the moderate Islamist Ennahda party, a major partner in the governing coalition, meaning Nidaa Tunis and the UGTT do not have the numbers to oust him.
+However, Chahed received surprise backing from the moderate Islamist Ennahda party, a major partner in the governing coalition, meaning Nidaa Tounes and the UGTT do not have the numbers to oust him.

 Ennahda said they were in favor of a limited Cabinet reshuffle but that changing the head of government would harm “political stability.”

 “The country is becoming exhausted by change after change, [especially] bearing in mind the financial challenges it faces,” Rafik Abdessalem, former Tunisian foreign minister and head of Ennahda’s external affairs, told Al-Monitor.
 “It is not about Youssef Chahed.
 It is about the stability of the government. … We are in favor of political stability,” Abdessalem said.

 The disagreement over Chahed’s fate led to the suspension May 28 of the Carthage II Agreement, a social and economic blueprint that is signed by leading political parties and trade unions, sparking fears of a widening political rift.